 To elaborate on the shoe analogy… The real problem is that SharePoint puts all its shoes in the same store, which is a single SQL table.
 It contains all the shoes of all the libraries of all the site collections of a given content database and not just the shoes of your large library.
-Now if you were to buy 1000 shoes (sounds like a dream of any woman!), then the shop owner needs to look through all of the shoes to find them.
+Now, if you were to buy 1000 shoes (sounds like a dream of any woman!), then the shop owner needs to look through all of the shoes to find them.
 But in order to make sure some other customer is not going get one of them before he can take it, he has got to lock them up.
 So instead of locking up each of the shoes, whenever some customer asks for more than 5000 shoes, he closes down the shop!!!
 Much easier for him.
-Unfortunately by doing so, he locks out all other customers for the duration of that single sale.
+Unfortunately, by doing so, he locks out all other customers for the duration of that single sale.
 SharePoint is aware of that, so he decides to throttle all requests for more than 5000 shoes, to make sure the other customers can still enter the shop as well.
 [This amazing shoe store analogy example is courtesy of SharePoint Architect, Francis Buyse]

 Now that we are clear on what this SharePoint 5000 item limit threshold is all about, how do we get around it?
 As with the rest of things in SharePoint, there are few ways to tackle this:

-Option 1: Don’t put all your eggs in one basket.
+Option 1: Don’t put all your eggs in one basket

-Option 2: Convert to metadata and enable indexing of (metadata) columns.
+Option 2: Convert to metadata and enable indexing of (metadata) columns

-So in other words, with metadata and indexing, SharePoint kind of already knows it all about a file or item in a list.
+So, in other words, with metadata and indexing, SharePoint kind of already knows it all about a file or item in a list.
 So when you are retrieving a view that relies on metadata/indexing, the servers don’t have to work as hard, since the background work (lookups) has already been done.

 IMPORTANT: When you do configure your views, they have to be filtered/sorted on the indexed column(s).

 As a side note, make sure you also configure your metadata and views correctly.
 The whole idea behind metadata is so you can slice and dice your files and items in a list to make it more manageable and presentable to the user.
 Think from a user perspective.
 How do you expect a user to find the right document when he or she is presented with thousands of results?
-You really need to use a combination of metadata columns and views (filtered, grouped or sorted) to reduce amount of data presented based on your query.
+You really need to use a combination of metadata columns and views (filtered, grouped, or sorted) to reduce the amount of data presented based on your query.
 If all of your views return thousands of results, you probably need to add additional metadata and filters.

-The steps described above work best when you are just starting to design your taxonomy, metadata, configure document library and views.
+The steps described above work best when you are just starting to design your taxonomy, metadata, configure document library, and views.
 But what if you already have a library and ran into the threshold issue?
 Well, it is still possible to follow all the steps above, but it just becomes a much harder project.

 - Step 1: First, you will need to bring down the number of files in your repository to go lower than the threshold limit.
-Once you crossed into the above 5000 territory, it “locks” the document library from trivial operations like adding columns, making certain adjustments to views, setting permissions, sharing and even managing column indexes.
+Once you crossed into the above 5000 territory, it “locks” the document library from trivial operations like adding columns, making certain adjustments to views, setting permissions, sharing, and even managing column indexes.
 That means that you won’t be able to index columns until you are below the threshold level.
 So take care of this first.

-- Step 2: If at all possible, consider the whole re-organization of your existing document library.
-May be it is OK if certain chunks of documents sit in a separate library or site?
+- Step 2: If at all possible, consider the whole reorganization of your existing document library.
+Maybe it is OK if certain chunks of documents sit in a separate library or site?
 If you are up to the challenge, you can also create metadata properties and apply default column values to folders in your existing repository.
 If you do that, you can then index columns and either utilize a hybrid folder/metadata approach or hide folders altogether from a view.